Veckatimest: Reception and legacy

 On release, Veckatimest was greeted with widespread critical acclaim, currently holding a score of 85 at the aggregate critic review site, Metacritic.
 The album is generally viewed by critics as a large step forward for Grizzly Bear in regards to partial genre-blending, musical complexity and experimentation.

 Both "While You Wait for the Others" and "Two Weeks" appeared in Pitchfork's Top 500 Tracks of the 2000s, ranking at #334 and #162 respectively.
 The album was ranked #42 on their list of the decade's top 200 albums.
 Rhapsody called it the 8th best album of 2009.
 Official music videos have been produced for "Two Weeks", "While You Wait for the Others" and "Ready, Able".
 Veckatimest was also voted Stereogum's second best album of 2009.Veckatimest was well-placed on many "End of the Year" lists, with Rolling Stone placing it at 21st, Spin magazine placing it at 4th and Pitchfork at 6th.

 Jack Goes Boating and Blue Valentine

 Many of the album's tracks appear in actor Philip Seymour Hoffman's directorial debut, Jack Goes Boating (2010), acting as the film's primary score.
-Hoffman noted, "Susan Jacobs the music supervisor threw Grizzly Bear my way.
-She was like, "You should really listen to them!"
-I heard their album and I was like, "Definitely!"
+Hoffman noted: "Susan Jacobs the music supervisor threw Grizzly Bear my way.
+She was like, 'You should really listen to them!'
+I heard their album and I was like, 'Definitely!'
 There was a bunch of music from Grizzly Bear that I used, which fit so nicely."

-Instrumental tracks from the album also appear on the film, Blue Valentine (2010), with Grizzly Bear subsequently releasing a soundtrack album to the film, in 2011.
+Instrumental tracks from the album also appear in the film Blue Valentine (2010); Grizzly Bear subsequently released a soundtrack album to the film in 2011.